riskportal/network-tutorial/docs/7_advanced_plotting.md

 plotter.show()
 ```

-This overlay highlights the spatial and functional separation of coexpression-based hub classes in the yeast interactome.
+This overlay highlights the spatial and functional separation of coexpression-based hub classes in the yeast PPI network.

 ---